productsupcom/code2asciidoc/README.md

 **--no-header**
 Do not set a document header and ToC

+## Output

+You can view the output of the example below under [Examples Documentation](generated/examples.adoc)

 ## Example

 The following file shows a complete example, it’s provided inside the `examples/`